profunktor/redis4cats/site/docs/transactions.md

 ### Working with transactions

-The most common way is to create a `RedisTransaction` once by passing the commands API as a parameter and invoke the `run` function every time you want to run the given commands as part of a new transaction.
+The most common way is to create a `RedisTransaction` once by passing the commands API as a parameter and invoke the `exec` function every time you want to run the given commands as part of a new transaction.

 Note that every command has to be forked (`.start`) because the commands need to be sent to the server asynchronously and no response will be received until either an `EXEC` or a `DISCARD` command is sent.
 Both forking and sending the final command is handled by `RedisTransaction`.
 Every command has to be atomic and independent of previous results, so it wouldn't make sense to chain commands using `flatMap` (though, it would technically work).